 Safety precautionary measures for major construction work in an aerodrome airside are to be incorporated in a work safety plan which must be approved by the Authority before the commencement of such work.
 A template work safety plan is provided in [MAS] xx.xx and xx.xx.
 Aerodrome Inspectors should use the template as guidance when reviewing an operator’s plan.

-Where circumstances necessitate the imposition of restriction on the use of a runway such as would result in a reduction in the length of the runway, the Aerodrome Operator is required to ensure that runway threshold is displaced using appropriate specification of markings and light if applicable.
+Where circumstances necessitate the imposition of restriction on the use of a runway that would result in a reduction in the length of the runway, the Aerodrome Operator is required to ensure that runway threshold is displaced using appropriate specification of markings and light if applicable.

 Where an aerodrome certificate is suspended or withdrawn by the Authority or voluntarily surrendered by the operator, the Authority shall carry out inspection to ensure that appropriate measures have been taken to prevent inadvertent use of the runway, taxiway or aerodrome as the case may be.